csumb-archives/news-gatsby/src/markdown-pages/2006-10-12-all-name-8211-csumb-community-ponders-most-important-moniker-campus.md

 ---
 title:
-  &gt;- All in a Name &#x2013; the CSUMB community ponders the most important moniker on campus
+  &gt;- All in a Name the CSUMB community ponders the most important moniker on campus
 date: October 12 2006
-slug: &gt;- all-in-a-name-&#x2013;-the-csumb-community-ponders-the-most-important-moniker-on-campus
+slug: &gt;- all-in-a-name-the-csumb-community-ponders-the-most-important-moniker-on-campus
 ---

 ```html